McMullen County License Hearing Guide

 How to Prepare

-• Gather Evidence: Gather any evidence that supports your case.
-This might include witness statements, video footage (if available), or any other information that challenges the DPS's claims.
+- Gather Evidence: Collect any evidence that supports your case.
+This may include witness statements, video footage from the arrest, or expert testimony challenging the accuracy of the breath or blood test.

 Possible Outcomes